BartWaardenburg/apigee-utils/README.md

 Returns **{}** An object containing values for the passed in queryparams

-### createQueryParams

-This will convert an object with key value pairs to a new object with key value pairs

-**Parameters**

--   `queryParams` **{}** An object containing key value pairs to be used as query parameters
--   `settings` **any** Object containing the settings for creating the queryparams
-    -   `settings.renamer`  The name of the keys to rename.
-In a format of oldname: newname
-    -   `settings.defaultValues`  The value to return when no value is found.
-The keys of the default values should be identical to the queryparam keys.
-    -   `settings.transformer`  A transformer object contains functions which take a value and return a new value.
-The keys of the transformer should be identical to the queryparam keys.

-Returns **{}**

 ### setQueryParam

 This will set a query parameter to the provided value